Shan17161/CarLoanEMICalculator/README.md

 # Getting Started with Create React App

-### You can also visit site by clicking the link below :
+### You can also visit the site by clicking the link below :
 https://shan17161.github.io/CarLoanEMICalculator/

 ### Available Scripts